For more information, please contact fellowship coordinator Melissa Sullivan at (585) 276-6401 or Melissa_Sullivan@urmc.rochester.edu

 How to Apply

-Amy Schmidt, M.D., Ph.D. is the director of our Transfusion Medicine Fellowship program.
+Scott Kirkley, M.D. is the director of our Transfusion Medicine Fellowship program.
 This one year ACGME-approved fellowship program includes didactic and practical training in advanced immunohematology, therapeutic and donor apheresis, extracorporeal photopheresis, blood donation, viral and bacterial testing, component processing and storage, coagulation, HLA, Patient Blood Management, and stem cell collection and processing at the University of Rochester Medical Center (800 beds) and the Northeast Division Red Cross Blood Services.
 The URMC blood bank is an AABB-accredited Immunohematology Reference Laboratory.
 This program provides for experience in perinatal transfusion as well as apheresis in neonates and children.
-Graded assumption of responsibility for medical, administrative, and instructional activities by the fellow are integral to the training program.
-Protected research time is included and research opportunities are provided commensurate with the fellow’s interests and experience.
-The University of Rochester Medical Center has a long history of innovative and dynamic research in transfusion medicine/blood banking, hematology and related fields and many mentors to choose from in clinical, translational and basic investigation.
-A second and further years of research training may be possible in some instances.
-At the start of fellowship training, applicants should have completed pathology residency training and be Board eligible/certified in CP or AP/CP, or have completed residency training in internal medicine, anesthesiology, obstetrics/gynecology, surgery, or pediatrics, and be Board eligible/certified.
+Read more...

-Under the direction of Ellen Giampoli, M.D., the Stanley F. Patten Cytopathology Fellowship is a one-year ACGME-accredited fellowship offering advanced training in diagnostic cytopathology, including application of ancillary techniques such as immunocytochemistry, flow cytometry, molecular diagnostics and electron microscopy to cytologic specimens.
+Luis De Las Casas, M.D. is the director of The Stanley F. Patten Cytopathology Fellowship is a one-year ACGME-accredited fellowship offering advanced training in diagnostic cytopathology, including application of ancillary techniques such as immunocytochemistry, flow cytometry, molecular diagnostics and electron microscopy to cytologic specimens.
 Considerable emphasis is placed on correlations between cytopathologic and surgical pathologic diagnoses.
-The Cytopathology Laboratory examines approximately 55,000 gynecologic specimens and nearly 7,000 non-gynecologic specimens per year, including approximately 2,000 fine needle aspirations biopsies.
+The Cytopathology Laboratory examines 50,000 gynecologic specimens and 13,000 non-gynecologic specimens per year, including more than 3,500 fine needle aspiration biopsies.
 Pathologists perform superficial FNAs.
 The fellow also participates in interdepartmental conferences and in teaching residents and medical students.
 Individuals interested in applying must have completed a four-year accredited AP/CP Pathology Residency program and be board eligible/certified.
+Read more...